 All the products referred to in this soil building section for lawns can be found in our Yardener's Tool Shed; click here

 The condition and health of the soil in which you lawn’s grass plants grow is absolutely critical to the look and condition of your lawn!!!
+The lawn care tips provided here will help you tackle the issues properly.

 The dilemma is how to make sure your lawn’s soil is in good shape since it is covered with grass.
 The secret to success is to find ways to encourage and increase the population of earthworms and microbes in your soil.
 If they have decent conditions in terms of air, water, and food, they will take care of the quality of your soil.
 The two links below tell you how to build and maintain good soil under your turf.